thetmc249/OreUI-Recreation/README.md

 - BoardSodie for the Hotbar design
 - Pigzone00 for the inital Hotbar issue

-### What's Left?
+### What's Left and any Future Plans?

 With pretty much most of the in-game UIs finished the only things left is the Advancements UI.
+I'm considering adding support for the Legacy4J Mod so you can experience the Legacy Console Edition but with the OreUI look!
 If there's anything else major I missed please create an issue on GitHub!